London Broil Marinade

 If you’re not familiar with London broil, perhaps it’s time to experiment with something new.
 You can learn to cook London broil on the grill, in the oven, in an air fryer, or however you prefer to cook it, really.

-Regardless of the cooking method you choose, there’s one thing you should remember when it comes to London broil: This steak needs a good marinade to truly become a mouthwatering staple on your dinner plate.
-Continue reading this guide to learn how to create the perfect London broil marinade.
+Regardless of the cooking method you choose, there’s one thing you should remember: This steak needs a good marinade to truly become a mouthwatering staple on your dinner plate.
+Continue reading this guide to learn how to create the perfect marinade.

 Tips for the Perfect London Broil Marinade

 First, let’s start with the basics.
 A good steak marinade needs fat, acid, and flavor.
-For London broil, the fat usually comes from olive oil or a similar type of oil, and the acid usually comes from beef-friendly ingredients like balsamic vinegar, red wine vinegar, or Worcestershire sauce.
+The fat usually comes from olive oil or a similar type of oil, and the acid usually comes from beef-friendly ingredients like balsamic vinegar, red wine vinegar, or Worcestershire sauce.

 The “flavor” part can really go many different ways.
 This is where you’ll add in your spices and herbs, like black pepper, minced garlic, thyme, paprika, or chili powder.
 Whatever herbs and spices you love most for steak, feel free to add them to your marinade.